A black background with purple neon-like letters which read "do what you love" in cursive letters

 A plaque that reads "One small positive thought in the morning can change your whole day".
 There's a pair of reading glasses sitting on the table in front of the sign.

-• Is this goal still realistic for me?
+• Is this goal still realistic?

 Resets are not failures.
 They are a form of wisdom.
 They mean you’re self-aware and committed to doing what works.

-Step 7: Stay Inspired
+Step 7: Stay Inspired Daily to Maintain Momentum

 Finally, surround yourself with things and people that inspire you.
 That could be: